Authoring Guide for Dynamics 365 Business Central

 Authoring in MarkDown

-The Business Central content is styled using a MarkDown syntax as described below.
+The Business Central content is styled using a MarkDown syntax as described in the next sections.
 Extended guidance is available in the MarkDown Reference section in the Docs Contributor Guide.

 # for headings.
 For more information, see Headings in the Docs Contributor Guide.